BharathkumarRG/raksha_tech_task/README.md

-Here's a sample README.md for your project:

----

 # Dashboard Project

 This project is a two-page dashboard with login functionalities, built using Nuxt.js and the Shardcn Vue package for the UI framework.